Bunga Bunga Covent Garden | An Italian Temple to Excess

 Donald Trump was first elected in 1994.

 Only back then he was Italian.
 And named Silvio Berlusconi.
 And he inspired the term ‘bunga bunga’ to refer to a debauched, wild party.
-Which inspired a couple of Londoners to open Bunga Bunga in Battersea.
+Which inspired a couple of Londoners to open up a restaurant in Battersea.
 Which inspired a lot more Londoners to go there in droves…

 …hence that fact that many years on they’ve moved to a bigger, better, crazier venue in Covent Garden.
-Based in Drury Lane, this huge space is separated into two main areas.
+Based in Drury Lane, Bunga Bunga Covent Garden is separated into two main areas.
 Starting with the more sedate of the two:

 Okay, here goes.